richDsInterview/TechnicalChallenge/README.md

-# TechnicalChallenge
+# Technical Challenge
-Data Science Technical Challenge - SARAO
+## SARAO Data Science Technical Challenge

-(disclaimer: this code repo contains a set of example exercises for a job interview.)
+_(disclaimer: this code repo contains a set of example exercises for a job interview.)_

 In this technical challenge we want to test for basic skills such as python coding, ability to handle data and reuse open-source code etc., but also to explore more intangible skills such as flexibility, creativity, independence, communication, ability to relearn and teach yourself, ability to implement ideas, ability to solve challenging problems and to scale them to handle large volumes of data.

 QUESTIONS
 1. Exact image repetition

 For the first question your goal is to write a python function to determine whether a test image is identical to any image in the Training directory of images.
 In addition to working code please outline your algorithm and briefly discuss its potential limitations and how you might speed it up.

     1.1 A naive solution to this problem is to directly compare the byte values of each image file in the Testing directory to the target image.

     Of course there are serious limitations to this approach:
     + this method is not optimised for speed in any way.